SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/vegetables-market/vegetables-market.md

 ### Idea for Solution

 Let's first go through the problem requirements.
 In this case, we have to calculate the **total income** from the harvest.
 It equals **the sum of the earnings from the fruits and vegetables** which we can calculate by multiplying **the price per kilogram by the quantity**.
-The input is received in leva and the output should be in Euro.
+The input is given in leva and the output should be in Euro.
 It is accepted that 1 Euro equals 1.94 leva, therefore, in order to get the wanted **output value, we have to divide the sum by 1.94**.

 ### Choosing Data Types